-Hitting empty streets or immersing yourself in nature early takes you to an otherwise unreachable place of happiness.
+Hitting empty streets, joining your local parkrun (full alphabetical list of all UK parkruns) or immersing yourself in nature early takes you to an otherwise unreachable place of happiness.
 You’ll reduce stress, depression and anxiety, get more fresh air, and work through problems faster than ever.
 Running and jogging helps to build tremendous perspective and let go of the small things.

 What’s more, the restorative mental wellbeing benefits of early exercise can stay with you long after you’ve physically recovered.
 A morning run sets you up for a good mental health day.

 #4: Improves cardiovascular fitness more than any other time of day

 Ok, it’s no secret that daily running can bring many health benefits.

 However, research shows early mornings are the best time for improving your overall cardiovascular health – that is, the health of your heart and blood vessels.

 This isn’t a one time hit.
 Research published in the British Journal of Sports Medicine, suggests that running daily (or at least most mornings) delivers lifelong health benefits.